jeffreylindsey/AdventOfCode2024/README.md

 I got the example to pass, but the answer I tried for my input was too low.
 I assume that means there are special cases that I'm not considering.

+Taking a peek at the [subreddit](https://www.reddit.com/r/adventofcode/), I see a lot of people mentioning a brute force method.
+I assume the brute force method is to test adding an obstruction at every possible position, and seeing if that causes the guard to loop.
+Thinking about this approach, I think I see now how my initial approach failed.

+I'm guessing that since I'm not attempting to divert from the default path, I'm missing out on other potential loops on the map.
+So I need to see about adding obstructions that will push the guard into new paths, in case those new paths result in a loop.

+Once again the sample passed, but this time my input result is too high.
+And it does take a lot longer to test every option along the path.

+340 - too low
+1444 - too high